pfrazao/udacity-introduction-to-programming/README.md

 # [Introduction to Programming](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000)

-This repository includes the projects done in the Udacity's [Introduction to Programming Nanodegree](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000) (2021), which introduces HTML, CSS, Python, and JavaScript.
+This repository presents the projects done in the Udacity's [Introduction to Programming Nanodegree](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000) (2021), which introduces HTML, CSS, Python, and JavaScript.